Edit Blog Post

 With the rain we figured that Ethel likely would not be there to meet us and we didn't really want to go touring in the downpour anyway.
 But we ventured across from our hotel and there she was.
 And Laura didn't quite have the backbone to decline go around with Ethel so off we went.
 We took a cab to her neighborhood where we saw a market that locals go to.
 Needless to say, we did not see a single other tourist and it gave us the chance to see "real Yangon."
 It felt a bit weird watching people go about their daily lives and got more so when one gentleman tried to sell us his baby.
 We laughed it off but when he came back a second time it seemed maybe that he was more serious than joking.

 We then went to the house where Bogyoke Aung San, father of jailed Nobel Peace Prize winner Aung San Suu Kyi (ASSK) lived.
 The military junta made a classic dictatorship mistake in 1990 when it allowed democratic elections in the country.
-Well, ASSK's party the National League for Democracy (NLD) won something like 85% of the vote.
+Well, ASSK's party the National League for Democracy (NLD) won something like 85%!o(MISSING)f the vote.
 That's the good news.
 The bad news was that dictatorships don't like losing elections.
 So, they refused to hand over power and have the country be a democracy and instead put ASSK under house arrest.
 She has spent the majority of the last 16 years under house arrest.

 Anyway, it was interesting to see the house, more to learn some of the history rather than it being a great site.
 Aung San (the father) was the guy who negotiated independence from Britain in 1948.
 Unfortunately, he was killed the night before it became independent.